nihonjinrxs/loyno-faculty-site/teaching/cosc-a319/2020f/syllabus.md

       isbn: 978-0-12-811027-0
       textbook_message: |
         **You DO need to obtain a copy of this book, at least for the semester.**
-        I understand that the Monroe Library will have digital copies of the book available.
-Please check with them to understand how to use one.
+        The Monroe Library has been able to provide a digital copy of the book.
+You should be able to access that [via our Elsevier ScienceDirect link](https://www-sciencedirect-com.ezproxy.loyno.edu/book/9780128110270/the-illustrated-network).
+If you have trouble, you can contact the library staff for help.

         This book is also available for sale online for between $70 and $90, and is a fantastic reference for this content for the future.
       isbn_url: https://isbnsearch.org/isbn/9780128110270